-We consider the following validity conditions (fully defined in \Cref{subsec:multidim-approx-agreement} and \Cref{subsec: boxes-definitions}), from the loosest to the most restrictive: The \textbf{weak validity} condition~\cite{civit2022byzantine,civit2021polygraph,yin2019hotstuff}, where if there are no failures and all input vectors are identical then the output vector of each node required to be the input vector; The \textbf{strong validity} condition~\cite{63511,abraham_et_al:LIPIcs.DISC.2017.41,civit2022byzantine, 8548057}, where if all non-faulty nodes have the same input vector then this input vector must be the output vector of all non-faulty nodes; The \textbf{box validity} condition~\cite{intervalValidity}, where the output vector of each non-faulty node must be in the smallest box containing all input vectors of non-faulty nodes; The \textbf{convex validity} condition~\cite{fgger_et_al:LIPIcs:2018:9816,7867756,abbas2022centerpoint,wang2019computingTverbergPoint,attiya_et_al:LIPIcs.OPODIS.2022.6,mendes2015multidimensional}, where the output vector of each non-faulty node must be in the convex hull of all input vectors of non-faulty nodes.
+We focus on the following validity conditions in this work (fully defined in \Cref{subsec:multidim-approx-agreement} and \Cref{subsec: boxes-definitions}), presented from loose to more restrictive conditions: The \textbf{weak validity} condition~\cite{civit2022byzantine,civit2021polygraph,yin2019hotstuff}, where if there are no failures and all input vectors are identical, then the output vector of each node is required to be the input vector; The \textbf{strong validity} condition~\cite{63511,abraham_et_al:LIPIcs.DISC.2017.41,civit2022byzantine, 8548057}, where if all non-faulty nodes have the same input vector then this input vector must be the output vector of all non-faulty nodes; The \textbf{box validity} condition~\cite{intervalValidity}, where the output vector of each non-faulty node must be in the smallest coordinate-parallel box containing all input vectors of non-faulty nodes; The \textbf{convex validity} condition~\cite{fgger_et_al:LIPIcs:2018:9816,7867756,abbas2022centerpoint,wang2019computingTverbergPoint,attiya_et_al:LIPIcs.OPODIS.2022.6,mendes2015multidimensional}, where the output vector of each non-faulty node must be in the convex hull of all input vectors of non-faulty nodes.